Note: This product can have some shipping delays if it is under heavy demand or an inrush of orders occurs.

 The card provides both a rear-accessible CompactFlash card slot, and an internal IDE port for hard drives or internal CF cards.
 You can use both at once, with a maximum of two drives total.

-The XT-IDE Deluxe has both the internal IDE connector, as well as a rear-accessible CompactFlash card slot, which allows easy swapping of cards or transfer between vintage and modern PC.
+This rear-accessible slot allows easy swapping of cards, or transfer between vintage PC and modern PC.

 Max 2 drives, one as master, one as slave.

 So you could have one IDE drive on an IDE cable, and the rear-accessible CF slot populated.

 Or you can have just the CF slot populated, or up to two IDE drives on an IDE cable, with no CF card in the slot.

 Note: The 4th photo shows a Monotech MicroRAM card attached.
 This is not included, and can be purchased separately here.
 Attaching it to the XT-IDE card instead of installing it into an ISA slot, simply saves you an ISA slot.

 Note: The ROM chip model in the photo is just an example.
 The actual chip provided may be different, and will depend on my stock, and the BIOS size you have selected.